OsharaShaveen/BANDICAM-CRACK/README.md

 1. Download the above zip file.

-2. Then unzip that file using the password (Password = "Bandicam").
+2. Then unzip that file using the password (Password = "@WhiteDevilOp999").

 3. You should install Bandicam in the normal way (Bandicam setup has in the zip file).